 Be careful of bras and anti-perspirants – Wearing a bra for more than 12 hours may prevent lymphatic drainage and hence toxins cannot leave the breast area.
 Anti-perspirants have the same effect.

 B Vitamins and Magnesium – B Vitamins and magnesium work together.
 Sometimes Vitamin B6 alone will help but combinations of B vitamins usually work better.
+B6 in doses of 50 to 250mg daily improves mood swings and leg swelling.
 Aim for a multi B vitamin with at least 10 to 50 mg of the major B vitamins (vitamins B1, B2, B3, B6) and 200 to 300mg of magnesium twice daily Note: The pill reduces B6 and other nutrients.

 Avoid Sugar – This is because the sugar feeds fungi in the gut, such as candida.
 The clue here is sugar craving.
 These fungi have oestrogen receptors and multiply when hormone levels are high as happens before periods.
 If this happens to you then avoid all sugars for two weeks before a period and during.
 Sometimes total avoidance is necessary.